stacks-network/docs/README.md

   </tr>
   <tr>
     <td>_develop</td>
-    <td>Information for application miners covers using the Javascript library, our mobile SDKs, and the concepts hat support them.
+    <td>Information for application developers covers using the Javascript library, our mobile SDKs, and the concepts hat support them.
 Navigation controlled by <a href="https://github.com/blockstack/docs.blockstack/blob/master/_data/navigation_learn.yml">developer menu</a> </td>
     <td>This information was never associated with a single repo.
 Much of it does rely heavily on <a href="https://github.com/blockstack/blockstack.js">https://github.com/blockstack/blockstack.js</a>.</td>
   </tr>
     <tr>